 In May 2021, an independent inquiry - the Lord Dyson report - found that the BBC covered up “deceitful behaviour” by Bashir to obtain the Panorama interview.

-In a statement, Prince William said that he believed the interview had fed directly into the “fear, paranoia and isolation” his mother endured before her death in 1997.
+In a statement, William said that he believed the interview had fed directly into the “fear, paranoia and isolation” his mother endured before her death in 1997.